hardingalexh/agent-of-the-king/README.md

 ### Arkhamdb-related

 If a message includes a link to a deck on arkhamDB, it will be parsed and displayed.
+Additionally, any text included between double brackets will be treated as `!card` input.
+For example, `!card ward of protection` is the same as including `[[ward of protection]]` in a message.

 ```